netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/faq.md

 netdatacli remove-stale-node <node_id | machine_guid | hostname | ALL_NODES>
 ```

-When using Netdata Cloud (via a parent or directly) and a permanent node gets disconnected, Netdata Cloud sends node disconnection notifications.
+When using Netdata Cloud (via a parent or directly), and a permanent node gets disconnected, Netdata Cloud sends node disconnection notifications.